rust-lang/rust/src/doc/book/macros.md

 * `ty`: a type.
 Examples: `i32`; `Vec<(char, String)>`; `&T`.
 * `pat`: a pattern.
 Examples: `Some(t)`; `(17, 'a')`; `_`.
 * `stmt`: a single statement.
 Example: `let x = 3`.
-* `block`: a brace-delimited sequence of statements and optional an expression.
+* `block`: a brace-delimited sequence of statements and optionally an expression.
 Example:
   `{ log(error, "hi"); return 12; }`.
 * `item`: an [item][item].
 Examples: `fn foo() { }`; `struct Bar;`.
 * `meta`: a "meta item", as found in attributes.
 Example: `cfg(target_os = "windows")`.